 create their own visual patterns—like mandalas—with their findings, or they make mud cakes.

 “Lately there’s been a lot of Star Wars play.
-Obviously this is culturally informed, but when it comes into the natural setting it becomes very imaginative and social, and each child contributes as the storyline builds, and props and equipment are gleaned from the bush.
+Obviously this is culturally informed, but when it comes into the natural setting it becomes very imaginative and social.
+Each child contributes as the storyline builds, and props and equipment are gleaned from the bush.

 “If it’s been raining, there’s a lot of jumping off rocks into puddles.
 And there’s always lots of tree climbing.”